wvellc/WL_TimerService_Flutter/README.md

 ### 1. Initialize `TimerService`

 The `TimerService` must be initialized once at app startup in `main.dart`.
+You can optionally specify the update precision (default is `second`).

 ```dart
 // main.dart